-The best way to meet your customers’ expectations is to promise them only what you can deliver.
-In order to do this you need to know your technical limitations in depth; this way your SLAs can clearly reflect your availability and capabilities.
+The best way to meet your customer’s expectations is to promise them only what you can deliver.
+In order to do this, you need to know your technical limitations in depth; this way your SLAs can clearly reflect your availability and capabilities.

 One of the best ways to identify these limitations is through the members of your organization’s technical and IT team.
 These professionals have extensive knowledge about the performance of your company, so they are very useful when determining the level of services you can offer.

-When executing this process, try to base your analysis on factors related to your systems such as performance, fluctuation, delay, response time, scalability conditions, etc. This type of studies can help you not only to define limitations but also to create a plan to improve those aspects of your organization that require priority attention due to their importance for the business.
+When executing this process, try to base your analysis on factors related to your systems such as performance, fluctuation, delay, response time, scalability conditions, etc. This type of study can help you not only to define limitations but also to create a plan to improve those aspects of your organization that require priority attention due to their importance for the business.